 No child is limited by hearing loss...

-Fortunately, 95 percent of these children have at least some degree of residual (or undamaged) hearing.
-Only about 5 percent have what can be termed as a "total loss" of hearing, for which the cochlear implant is now available.
-As a general rule, it can be said that if a hearing-impaired child does not develop the ABILITY TO SPEAK, it is because he was simply not taught to do so.
+Fortunately, 95% of these children have at least some degree of residual, or undamaged, hearing.
+Only about 5% have what can be termed as a "total loss" of hearing, for which the cochlear implant is now available.
+As a general rule, it can be said that if a hearing impaired child does not develop the ability to speak it is because he was simply not taught to do so.
 Since the 1860s, Alexander Graham Bell and other scientists concerned with the auditory process have known that any degree of natural hearing can be utilized as an aid to speech development.

 As its name implies, the Memphis Oral School for the Deaf utilizes ORAL instructional methods for the purpose of developing speech and language skills.
 NO SIGN LANGUAGE IS USED.
 The common goals for every young student at the school are to LISTEN, LEARN, AND TALK.
 The Memphis Oral School for the Deaf program is one of a kind in the Memphis and Mid-South area.
 The primary emphasis for the children is on developing listening and spoken language skills.
 Once listening skills are developed a child can begin to develop speech and language skills that will allow them to communicate in the mainstream.